List of video games featuring Spider-Man: Marvel Nemesis: Rise of the Imperfects

 Also in September 2005, Marvel Nemesis: Rise of the Imperfects was released, which includes both Spider-Man (voiced by Alistair Abell) and Venom as playable characters.
-The game was released for Nintendo GameCube, PlayStation 2, Xbox, PlayStation Portable and Nintendo DS.
+The game was released for GameCube, PlayStation 2, Xbox, PlayStation Portable and Nintendo DS.

 A spiritual sequel to Marvel Nemesis was scheduled for release.
 A preview of the game was released containing a battle between Spider-Man and Doctor Doom, but due to the end of the partnership between EA and Marvel the game was cancelled.

 Marvel: Ultimate Alliance

 Spider-Man is a featured playable character in Marvel: Ultimate Alliance, voiced by Quinton Flynn.
 The Scarlet Spider is an alternate costume for Spider-Man outside of his Classic, Symbiote, and Stark Armor costumes.
 Outside of playable character status, he is seen in the cutscenes with Captain America, Thor, and Wolverine.
 Spider-Man has special dialogue with various characters ranging from Dark Spider-Man and Dark Thor, Black Widow, Henry Pym, Lizard, Lockjaw, Mysterio, Rhino, Scorpion, and Shocker.
 A simulation disk has Spider-Man defending Dum Dum Dugan from Scorpion while on the S.H.I.E.L.D.
 Omega Base.
-Spider-Man shows mock envy to his allies during mission briefings, making comments on S.H.I.E.L.D's advanced Hellicarrier and Omega base, Tony Stark's wealth and the X-Men's relationship with the Shi'ar Empire.
+Spider-Man shows mock envy to his allies during mission briefings, making comments on S.H.I.E.L.D's advanced Hellicarrier and Omega base, Tony Stark's wealth, and the X-Men's relationship with the Shi'ar empire.